DSSGxUK/s22_wmca/README.md

 ### Methods

 To achieve the objective of identifying residential areas that are most suitable for retrofitting, three models were built.
 This section briefly explains each model and how it was developed.
-Further information is available in the [technical documentation](https://github.com/DSSGxUK/s22_wmca/tree/main/technical_docs).

 1. Predict the EPC ratings of the remaining 60% of houses in the West Midlands.
     - Merged EPC, Ordnance Survey Master Maps, fuel poverty and electricity consumption data and trained several machine learning models.